Prashant-123/firebase-php/docs/cloud-messaging.rst

 Send messages to multiple devices (Multicast)
 *********************************************

-You can send send one message to up to 500 devices:
+You can send one message to up to 500 devices:

 .. code-block:: php